Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: QMC algorithm for simulating the generalized partition function

 When the measurement rate is zero, the ensemble reduces to the standard partition function with a doubled inverse temperature, as illustrated in Fig.~\ref{fig:ssem2}(b).
 In this case, the auxiliary operators are not involved in the cluster update.

-As discussed in Sec.~\ref{sec:measure_prob}, for a general measurement rate $p$, we only need to switch the simulated ensemble between Fig.~\ref{fig:ssem}(a) and (b) when the circuit layer is two.
+As discussed in Sec.~\ref{sec:measure_prob}, for a general measurement rate $p$, we only need to switch the simulated ensemble between Fig.~\ref{fig:ssem}(a) and (b) when the number of time steps is two.
 Specifically, before each Monte Carlo step, we consider the following merge-split process: \begin{enumerate}[(1)] \item If two spins near the boundary in the corresponding replicas are in the same state but are not connected in the diagrammatic representation, they are merged with probability

 \item If two spins are in the same state and already connected in the diagrammatic representation, they are split with probability

 \end{enumerate}